 Jehan Frison, born in Brussels in 1888 and died in Linkebeek in 1961, is a painter, aquafortist, draftsman, wood carver and Belgian engraver.
-He studied at the Saint-Josse-ten-Noode Academy and between 1896 and 1902 did his artistic training at the Royal Academy of Fine Arts in Brussels.
-It is notably under the influence of Auguste Oleffe that he will have a preference for landscapes, still lifes, seascapes, figures and domestic interiors.
-He travels to London and then it is in Paris, that he undergoes the influence of Post-Impressionism.
+He studied at the Saint-Josse-ten-Noode Academy and between 1896 and 1902 he took his artistic training at the Royal Academy of Fine Arts in Brussels.
+It is under the influence of Auguste Oleffe that he will have a preference for landscapes, still lifes, seascapes, figures and domestic interiors.
+He travels to London and in Paris he encounters to the Post-Impressionism.
 He uses a clear and pure palette with a thick and colored paste.
 He visited Morocco twice (1917 and 1928).
 These trips had a profound influence in the expression of his future artistic creations.